OUR COMMITMENT TO PRIVACY

 We will take due care when destroying personal information so as to prevent unauthorized access to the information.

 We will make reasonable efforts to ensure that personal information we collect, use or disclose is accurate and complete.
-In some cases, we rely on you to ensure that certain information, such as your address or telephone number, is current, complete and accurate.
+In some cases, we rely on you to ensure that certain information, such as your e-mail address or telephone number, is current, complete and accurate.

 If you demonstrate the inaccuracy or incompleteness of personal information, we will amend the information as required.
 If appropriate, we will send the amended information to third parties to whom the information has been disclosed.